Wolfgang-Ernst, Prince of Ysenburg and Büdingen: President of the AvD

 In May 1992, he was elected unsalaried president of the AvD as the successor of Paul Alfons von Metternich-Winneburg.
 During his term of office, the company developed into a service company and significantly expanded its services.
 In 1999, the club celebrated its 100th birthday.
-After the suspicion could not be eliminated at a special meeting of the club on 6 April 2008, he resigned for on June 1st 2008.
+After the suspicion could not be eliminated at a special meeting of the club on 6 April 2008, he resigned on June 1, 2008.
 This followed investigations by the public prosecutor Frankfurt were on suspicion of disloyalty to the detriment of the club members.

 Economic downfall

 In 1990, Wolfgang Ernst took on the extensive business enterprises of the house by his father Otto Friedrich Prince of Ysenburg.
 In the following period, due to failed investments and speculation, there was a financial collapse and a large part of the Princely property had to be sold.
 In 2005 at the district court Friedberg an insolvency proceeding on the forest enterprise of the Princely house was opened.
 The 8500-hectare forest of Büdingen – one of the largest private forest properties in Hesse – could be sold to an investor, but this has not alleviated the financial problems of the prince.
 Back in 2001, a tradition since 1578 Princely brewery was sold in Waechtersbach at the Würzburg Hofbräuhaus.
 2005 was followed by the sale of the 175-year-old Waechtersbacher Keramik which was soon bankrupt.
 At the same time appeared cultural goods, such as ancient manuscripts and folios on from the possession of the house in the auction trade.
 2011 reported the family company, Beteiligungsgesellschaft Fürst zu Ysenburg und Büdingen GmbH & Co., whose managing director Wolfgang-Ernst was, was also in bankruptcy.

 He had to sell most of his estates, including Wächtersbach Castle, but kept Büdingen Castle and in 2010 repurchased Ronneburg Castle.